 John B. Muller Administrative Services Building opened in the fall of 2011.
 The six-story (including garden level) building occupies 130,000 square feet.
 Bruin Support Services is located just inside the front doors on the first floor.
-The building also houses many student-facing administrative functions such as Enrollment, Advising, Financial Services, Registrar, Student Support, and Marketing.
+The building also houses many student-facing administrative functions such as Enrollment, Advising, Financial Services, Registrar, Student Support, Marketing, Disability Services, and Professional Education.
+The facility is located at 812 Bruin Blvd.

-Educational Services Building, completed in late 2006, is a 72,000-square-foot building connected to the Muller Administrative Services Building.
+Educational Services Building, located at 818 Bruin Blvd, was completed in late 2006 and is a 72,000-square-foot building connected to the Muller Administrative Services Building.
 Its classrooms, meeting rooms, and faculty offices serve the University's growing student and employee populations.
 The building is also home to the College of Science and Technology.
 Its proximity to the ASB allows students quick access to all support services.

-Baright Bookstore was opened in February 2008, thanks to the generosity of the Hollis and Helen Baright Foundation.
-The 6,700-square-foot building is operated by Follett Corporation and specializes in textbooks, educational supplies, Bellevue University branded clothing, and promotional items.
+Baright Bookstore, located at 815 Bruin Blvd, was opened in February 2008, thanks to the generosity of the Hollis and Helen Baright Foundation.
+The 6,700-square-foot building is operated by Follett Corporation and specializes in textbooks, education supplies, Bellevue University branded clothing, and promotional items.
 The Bookstore is also accessible to online students, offering online ordering of required texts and materials at efollett.com.

 Freeman/Lozier Library houses the University's Integrated Media Center and Collaborative Learning/Study Areas.
 The Integrated Media Center offers access to computerized and web-based resources, with training facilities and workshops on how to effectively use these resources.
 The Learning Commons area, which holds the Tutor Center, Writing Center, and library offices is located in the library building.
 The library contains more than 78,000 print volumes, as well as periodicals and audio/visual materials.
 The online collection consists of more than 387,000 e-books, 55,000 e-journals, and 59,000 e-videos.
 Group and individual study tables are available for both serious study and leisure reading.
 Bellevue University and its librarians provide the academic services necessary to support and maintain quality education.
+The library is located at 1028 Bruin Blvd.

-Gordon Lozier Athletic Center provides facilities for basketball, volleyball, weight lifting, and fitness programs.
-In the Venteicher Wellness Center, exercise equipment further meets the health and recreational needs of our total community, including students, alumni, faculty, and staff.
+Gordon Lozier Athletic Center, located at 1024 Bruin Blvd, provides facilities for basketball, volleyball, weight lifting, and fitness programs.
+The Venteicher Wellness Center, is the home to the newly created eSports arena, which was added in 2017.

 Hitchcock Humanities Center, opened in 1982, includes an entrepreneurial lab, the College of Business, classrooms, and faculty offices.
 In 2004, a major upgrade included a new look and feel for the building and evolving the Criss Auditorium into a high-tech presentation center with web-conferencing capability.
 The center is also home to the Joyce Norene Wilson Art Gallery, in honor of Professor Wilson, who dedicated 42 years of service to the University prior to her retirement.
+The facility is located at 1040 Bruin Blvd.

-Margre H. Durham Student Center was dedicated in December 1986.
+Margre H. Durham Student Center, located at 1008 Bruin Blvd, was dedicated in December 1986.
 The facility was originally known as the Richard D. Winchell Student Center.
-This facility has been remodeled twice to accommodate changing student needs.
-A major upgrade completed for the 2011-2012 academic year includes a game room and a quiet study lounge.
+This facility has been remodeled three times to accommodate changing student needs.
+The last renovation was completed in 2017.
+The Student Center includes food service, game rooms, a computer lab and a quiet lounge.
 The building is also available for rental to accommodate meetings, training, or private functions.

 R. Joe Dennis Learning Center was dedicated in 1993 and houses 23 classrooms.
-The 40,500-square-foot facility provides office space for faculty, Disability Services, Test Center, College of Arts and Sciences, and science and language labs.
+The 40,500-square-foot facility, located at 1004 Bruin Blvd, provides office space for faculty, Test Center, College of Arts and Sciences, and science and language labs.